hhandika/stats-from-scratch/README.md

 # fun-data-science
-Data science from scratch written in multiple programming languages. 🔬
+Mathematics and statistics from scratch written in multiple programming languages. 🔬

 ## References:
 Grus, J., 2019.
 Data science from scratch: first principles with python.
 O'Reilly Media.